alex-maleno/Fuzzing-Module/README.md

 1. Within the /AFLplusplus directory (you should start here in the container when you start it), `make` the executables (this may take a few minutes, be patient)
 2. Once done building the AFLplusplus executables, navigate to the folder of the code you want to fuzz.
 You will need to go up a directory from /AFLplusplus (cd ..), and then cd into [name of the directory you are adding to the container] from step 4 of "Creating a Container to Fuzz Code".
 3. Create a build directory (standard practice to name it build)
+    - `mkdir build`
-4. cd into build
+4. Change directory into build
+    - `cd build`
-5. Add AFL++ tooling to the compiler for your executable: CC=/AFLplusplus/afl-clang-lto CXX=/AFLplusplus/afl-clang-lto++ cmake ..
+5. Add AFL++ tooling to the compiler for your executable:
+    - `CC=/AFLplusplus/afl-clang-lto CXX=/AFLplusplus/afl-clang-lto++ cmake ..`
     - afl-clang-lto/++ are just one example of compilers you can use with AFL++ - different compilers have different examples.
 You can use any of the compilers within the /AFLplusplus directory, and the CXX variable name is always the same as the CC variable, with ++ appended to the end
-6. make (make) the files in build
+6. Make the files in build
-7. /AFLplusplus/afl-fuzz -i [full path to your seeds directory] -o out -m none -d -- [full path to the executable, i.e. /code/build/testapp]
+    - `make`
-    - If you don't have a seed directory to begin with, you can populate files using the dd command, i.e. dd if=/dev/urandom of=seed_i bs=64 count=10
+7. If you do not already have a seed directory, follow this process to create and populate one using the dd command.
+If you do have such a directory, skip to step 8.
+        - `cd ..`
+        - `mkdir seeds`
+        - `dd if=/dev/urandom of=seed_i bs=64 count=10`
+        - repeat the above step 5 times, each time changing the value seed_i to seed_ii, etc.
+        - `cd ..`
+        - `cd build`
     - You can read more about the dd command at this [Stack Exchange post](https://unix.stackexchange.com/questions/33629/how-can-i-populate-a-file-with-random-data)

-TODO: organize the table of contents into sections and subsections by phase (0,I,II, etc)
-TODO: make the links open in a separate window??
+8. Once you have a seed directory, enter the following command:
+    - `/AFLplusplus/afl-fuzz -i [full path to your seeds directory] -o out -m none -d -- [full path to the executable, i.e. /code/build/testapp]`

+Congratulations, you are now running AFL++ on your target code!
+There should be a UI in terminal which shows you various statistics about the fuzzing proccess - look for the number of crashes detected.

 # Phase I: Building Targets